NaveenDuggenaboina/ML-project/README.md

-# ML-project
+# Stroke Disease Detection using Machine Learning

-Detection of Stroke Disease  using Machine Learning
+This project predicts the risk of stroke based on medical features using supervised ML models.